 Pumping a lot in these early weeks tells your body that you had triplets.
-And your body will then reciprocate by producing an enormous amount of milk.
+Your body will then reciprocate by producing an enormous amount of milk.
 Remember: more milk out = more milk made!
 While this may sound like a good thing, it will increase the likelihood of breast problems such as clogged ducts and engorgement.

-When your baby is a little older (2-3 weeks), and you decide to start pumping regularly, you will most likely get very little milk.
+When your baby is a little older (2-3 weeks), and you are ready to start pumping regularly, you will most likely get very little milk.
 This is normal.
 After all, you’ve just spent the first weeks of your baby’s life getting your milk supply into an exact balance with your baby’s needs.
 It’s the basics of demand and supply, your body is providing what your baby requires, there isn’t supposed to be any extra.
 What you’re doing by pumping in these early days is building a little bit of a stash, and getting used to pumping.
 You’re also increasing your milk supply bit by bit.

 Note: It is important to ensure that breastfeeding is progressing well before you start incorporating pumping.